AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Data monitoring operations/DescribeDomainHttpCodeDataByLayer.md

 Queries the numbers of HTTP status codes during a specified period of time.

-**Before you call this operation, take note of the following rules:**

--   If you do not set the StartTime or EndTime parameter, data within the last 24 hours is queried.
+-   If you do not set the **StartTime** or **EndTime** parameter, data within the last 24 hours is queried.
 If you set both the StartTime and EndTime parameters, data within the specified time range is queried.
 You must set both parameters or leave both of them empty.
 -   You can specify multiple domain names and separate them with commas \(,\).
 -   You can query data within the last 90 days.